6.4 Venous, Arterial, and Mixed Vascular Wound Scenarios

 • Venous ulcers commonly involve edema and exudate, while arterial wounds raise concern for ischemia, pain, coolness, and poor pulses.

-• Mixed disease requires caution because edema can coexist with inadequate arterial flow.
+• An ankle-brachial index helps decide compression safety, and mixed disease demands caution because edema can coexist with inadequate arterial flow.

 Vascular pattern recognition

-Lower-extremity wounds are common WCC exam scenarios because the answer changes sharply depending on vascular status.
-The official blueprint includes wound etiology and status in Assessment, wound treatments and diagnostics in Treatment, and indications and contraindications in Risk and Prevention.
-A candidate must identify whether the wound is primarily venous, arterial, diabetic, pressure-related, traumatic, or mixed.
+Lower-extremity wounds are common WCC scenarios because the correct answer swings sharply with vascular status.
+The blueprint places wound etiology and status in Assessment, treatments and diagnostics in Treatment, and indications and contraindications in Risk and Prevention.
+The candidate must first decide whether a wound is primarily venous, arterial, diabetic/neuropathic, pressure-related, or mixed, because that single decision drives whether compression is the treatment of choice or a contraindication.
+Misclassifying the etiology is the root error behind most wrong answers in this section.

 PatternCommon cluesWCC treatment logic

-VenousEdema, brown staining, medial gaiter ulcer, exudateCompression if arterial sufficiency is adequate, moisture balance, skin care
+VenousEdema, brown staining, medial gaiter ulcer, heavy exudate, relief with elevationCompression if arterial flow adequate; moisture balance; skin care

 ArterialCool foot, rest pain, absent pulses, necrosis, toe woundsVascular referral before compression or aggressive debridement

-MixedEdema plus ischemic signs or low vascular measuresModified plan only with vascular guidance
+MixedEdema plus ischemic signs or borderline ABIModified or reduced compression only with vascular guidance

-LymphedemaChronic swelling, skin folds, lymphorrhea, recurrent cellulitisCompression and skin care with specialist support when appropriate
+LymphedemaChronic firm swelling, skin folds, positive Stemmer sign, lymphorrhea, recurrent cellulitisCompression and meticulous skin care with specialist support

-Diabetic vascular overlapNeuropathy plus poor perfusionOffload and refer; do not rely on pain report
+Diabetic/vascular overlapNeuropathy plus poor perfusionOffload and refer; do not rely on the pain report

-Applied WCC scenario guidance: a patient has a wet lower-leg ulcer with edema and brown staining, but also reports night rest pain and has absent pedal pulses.
+Applied scenario: a patient has a wet lower-leg ulcer with edema and brown staining but also reports night rest pain and has absent pedal pulses.
 The best answer is not routine multilayer compression.
-The candidate should recognize mixed or arterial concern, notify the provider, coordinate vascular assessment, protect the wound, and avoid interventions that could worsen ischemia.
+Recognize mixed or arterial concern, notify the provider, coordinate vascular assessment (ABI/toe pressures), protect the wound, and avoid interventions that could worsen ischemia.

 Arterial wounds are safety questions.
-Sharp debridement or high compression may be harmful when perfusion is inadequate.
-Dry stable ischemic eschar on a heel or toe is often treated differently from moist infected necrosis, and the exam may ask which finding requires vascular or surgical input.
-Choose escalation when ischemia is present.
+Sharp debridement and high compression can be harmful when perfusion is inadequate.
+Dry, stable ischemic eschar on a heel or toe is generally left intact ("stable, dry, do not debride") and kept dry while perfusion is evaluated, whereas moist, draining, or infected necrosis with surrounding cellulitis is an escalation.
+Choose escalation whenever ischemia is present.

 Test Your Knowledge

-A patient has edema and a lower-leg ulcer, but the foot is cool with absent pulses and rest pain.
+A patient has lower-leg edema and an ulcer, but the foot is cool with absent pulses and rest pain.
 What is the best WCC response?

 A